 On April 25, 2020, ARF received loan proceeds of \$781,570 from a promissory note issued under the Paycheck Protection Program ("PPP") which was established under the CARES Act and is administered by the U.S. Small Business Association (SBA).
 The term of the loan is for two years, with an annual interest rate of 1%, and specified monthly principal and interest payments of \$43,983.
 Under current SBA guidance, payments of principal and interest are deferred for the first ten months of the loan after the covered period, defined as the twenty-four week period beginning upon receipt of the PPP loan funding.
 However, if a loan forgiveness application is submitted within the ten-month deferral period, the deferral period will end on the earlier of: a) the date the SBA remits the approved loan forgiveness amount to the lender, or b) if no loan forgiveness is allowed then the date the SBA provides notice of that fact to the lender.
-Accordingly, absent an application for loan forgiveness, the first loan payment would be due in March 2021.
-All remaining principal and accrued interest are payable in April 2022.
+Accordingly, given the submission of the application for loan forgiveness, no payments are due until the forgiveness is either approved or denied.
+If denied, all remaining principal and accrued interest are payable in April 2022.
 Under the terms of the CARES Act, PPP loan recipients can apply for and be granted forgiveness for all or a portion of the loan proceeds granted under the PPP.
 Such forgiveness will be determined based on the use of the loan proceeds for payroll costs, rent and utility expenses and the maintenance of workforce and compensation levels with certain limitations.

-The proceeds from the PPP loan have not been recognized as debt forgiveness as of June 30, 2020 because the request for forgiveness has not been submitted and approved.
-Management intends to apply for and be granted forgiveness of the loan in full.
-Interest expense and interest payable as of and for the period ended June 30, 2020 and 2019 was \$1,303 and \$-0-, respectively.
+The proceeds from the PPP loan have not been recognized as debt forgiveness as of June 30, 2021 or 2020 as the request for forgiveness was approved in November 2021.
+Management was granted forgiveness of the loan and accrued interest in full.
+Interest expense incurred for the period ended June 30, 2021 and 2020 was \$7,816 and \$1,303, respectively, of which \$9,119 and \$1,303 was outstanding at June 30, 2021 and 2020, respectively.